to any seeking to know God

 principles pertaining to ways of prayer, communion, intercession,

 Baptism the command of Jesus, Holy Spirit baptism, equipping and empowering

 the disciple to minister.

-any wishing to investigate the practice of active discipleship,
+to investigate the practice of active discipleship,

 you may click on the link below.
 The e-book is called